artsy/README/playbooks/informationals.md

 [La Colombe](https://code.dblock.org/2016/08/30/phone-screens-are-harmful-and-the-benefits-of-the-informational-interview.html)
 for an hour or so.

 Then do some back-and-forth to eventually find a time.
 Make a calendar event for the two of you.
+Maybe even send them a link to this doc.

+#### Preparation

+For the person on the other end of the informational this is a big event.
+You may do these for Artsy with regularity, so it's important to always take time to do research on the person you're talking to and not get complacent that you can just sell Artsy.

+- Take the time to read through their CV
+- Google them, see what their public internet presence is
+- See if their current engineering team has a public presence
+- Try to see the arc of their work (was it always the same type of work?)
+- Check out their GitHub profile and see what they've been working on (if they do OSS)

+Showing that you've taken the time to prepare for the meeting helps reenforce the candidate feel important (which they are, otherwise you wouldn't be in this situation ) and can help you orient the conversation in a way that's respectful of their time.

 #### Chat

-Your aims as an Artsy representative is to predominantly have a feel for these questions:
+Your aims as an Artsy representative is to predominantly come out with a feel for these questions:

 - Are they a culture add?
 - Could they get through the interview process?